When it comes to saving for retirement, you have so many options in front of you that it’s difficult to make an excuse not to get started.

 You have a couple of options when it comes to opening up your own retirement account and you’ll need to do a little bit of research to pick the one that best suits your needs.

-The Roth IRA is one of the most talked about retirement accounts there is.
-A Roth IRA is not tax deferred, meaning that you contribute with money that has already been taxed.
-In turn when you withdraw from your Roth IRA during retirement, you won’t pay taxes on the withdrawals.
+The Roth IRA is one of the most discussed retirement accounts.
+A Roth IRA is not tax-deferred, meaning that you contribute with money that has already been taxed.
+In turn, when you withdraw from your Roth IRA during retirement, you won’t pay taxes on the withdrawals.

 There are annual contribution limits with Roth IRAs.
-Also, those who are married can contribute about twice as much verses someone who is single, even if their spouse doesn’t work outside the home.
+Also, those who are married can contribute about twice as much as someone who is single, even if their spouse doesn’t work outside the home.

 Self-Employment Retirement Accounts

 If you’re self-employed, no need to worry, you have just as many retirement options as everyone else.
-In addition to opening up an individual retirement plan you have a few other choices.
+In addition to opening up an individual retirement account, you have a few other choices.

 Self-Employment Pension (SEP)

-There are many places in which you can open up an SEP so you’ll be able to choose from different investments.
+There are many places in which you can open up a SEP so you’ll be able to choose from different investments.